Focalors-Free/Anime-Games-Download-Library/GI/Hotfixes/Hotfixes.md

 Bring back some data for your game and have fun.

-Please make pull request to the original repository if you have {client, version, suffix} from other versions at Original Source (https://github.com/BiosNod/Live-data-loader.git)
+Please make pull request to the original repository if you have {client, version, suffix} from other versions at **original source** (https://github.com/BiosNod/Live-data-loader.git)

 {Client type, version, suffix} you can retrieve from dispatch (when login) from: